Last updated: Oct. 7, 2022.

 - Myths about alleged fraud in the mail-in ballots to vote from abroad.

-- Myths misrepresenting political parties’ platforms and agendas, politicians’ statements, and polling data.
+- Myths misrepresenting political parties’ platforms and agendas, public figures’ statements, and polling data.

 - Myths about the functioning of the electoral system.